 Do probiotics survive to reach the gut alive?

-If you are reading this, then the chances are that you have some concerns about whether or not probiotics survive to reach the gut alive.
-You may be confused as to whether spending money on probiotics is indeed an investment in your own good health, or if it is in fact a waste of money.
-I'd say that this concern about survival through stomach acidity is a very valid one, but if you read on, I hope to put your mind at rest that there are some viable, well tested and researched probiotics out there.
+If you are reading this, then the chances are that you have some concerns about whether or not the probiotics you are taking, or thinking of taking, survive to reach the gut alive.
+You may be confused as to whether spending money on probiotics is indeed an investment in your own good health, or if it is a waste of money.
+I'd say that this common concern about survival through stomach acidity is a very valid one, but if you read on, I hope to put your mind at rest that there are some effective, well tested and researched probiotics available on the market.

-In part, the concern over the survival of probiotics through the stomach has been perpetuated by a small study1 performed at University College London back in 2014, which tested 8 probiotic products and found that only one of the probiotics tested survived gut acidity and flourished in the intestines.
+In part, the concern over the survival of probiotics through the stomach has been perpetuated by one small study1 performed at University College London back in 2014, which tested 8 probiotic products and found that only one of the probiotics tested survived gut acidity and then flourished in the intestines.
 We reported on this study at the time, and our write up can be found here.
+It is important to state that no OptiBac Probiotic products were included in this study, and we are very confident that if they had been, the results would have shown that our strains show excellent survivability in most acid conditions.

 pH testing of strains: